-Chinese culture is one of the world’s oldest cultures, originating thousands of years ago.
-The area over which the culture prevails covers a large geographical region in East Asia and is extremely diverse and varying, with customs and traditions varying greatly between provinces, cities, and even towns as well.
-Chinese civilization is historically considered the dominant culture of East Asia.
-With China being one of the earliest ancient civilizations, Chinese culture exerts profound influence on the philosophy, virtue, etiquette, and traditions of Asia to date.
-Chinese language, ceramics, architecture, music, dance, literature, martial arts, cuisine, visual art, philosophy, business etiquette, religion, politics, and history have global influence, while its traditions and festivals are also celebrated, instilled, and practiced by people around the world.
+One of the world’s oldest living cultures, Chinese culture is part of one of the earliest ancient civilisations.
+The influence of Chinese culture on philosophy, morality, etiquette, and the traditions of Asia has been immense.
+Chinese language, ceramics, architecture, music, dance, literature, martial arts, cuisine, visual art, philosophy, business etiquette, religion, politics, and history have global influence, while Chinese traditions and festivals are also celebrated, instilled, and practiced by people around the world.

 At Cultural Infusion we offer an array of programs celebrating Chinese culture within schools across Australia – from pre-primary to Year 12 – from full-day immersion programs to 50-minute programs, to 30-minute programs for pre-primary and kindergartens.